ethereum/solidity-blog/_posts/2019-12-16-the-python-vyper-compiler.md

 aways.

 1. There are multiple serious bugs in the Vyper compiler.
-2. The codebase has a sufficiently high level of technical debt that it's unlikely these issues can be resolved quickly.
+2. The codebase has a high level of technical debt which will make addressing these issues complex.

-The existing maintainers of the Python-based Vyper compiler are intent on continuing with development of the project.
-We wish them the best of luck.
-For those still interested in this project, you can now find it here under the `vyperlang` github organization.
+The existing maintainers of the Python-based Vyper compiler are planning to address the issues and we wish them the best of luck.
+To continue following the project, you can now find it here under the `vyperlang` github organization.

 > https://github.com/vyperlang/vyper

-The Ethereum Foundation has no involvement in this project.